AmandaHJLIS/MarcViiew/README.md

 This project is licensed under the MIT License.
 See the (LICENSE) file for details.

+The MIT License applies to MarcViiew's original source code; third-party data and resources remain subject to their respective terms.

 ## Credits

 GameTDB — for providing Wii game information and metadata.